jameshughes89/cs101/site/outline/outline.rst

 Labs begin on the 1st week of class for lab sections 11 and 12.
 Lab sections 13 and 14 begin week 2.

-Pre lab exercises must be completed before the start of the lab.
-Students who have not completed the pre-lab exercises will be asked to leave.

-Lab exercises must be completed for marks; attendance and lab completion is mandatory.
-Each completed lab is worth 1% of the final grade (to a maximum of 10%).
-It is your responsibility to ensure your attendance and exercise completion is recorded.
+Lab attendance is mandatory and it is your responsibility to ensure your attendance is recorded.

-There is a total of 11 labs, however there is potential that some labs may be cancelled.
-In the case where there are less than 10 labs, your individual grades will be adjusted such that each lab is wroth the amount necessary to ensure the lab portion of the final grade is still 10%.

 You may only attend the lab session for which you are registered.
 Students must bring their student identification to all labs.

+There are no make-up labs, and students who are absent for a lab do not have the option of attending another lab.
+Students who encounter serious health or other personal difficulties are encouraged to contact the professor.

 Email Contact
 =============

-**Email etiquette** --- Emails should be addressed to Dr./Prof. Hughes or Delamer.
+**Email etiquette** --- Emails should be addressed to Dr./Prof. Hughes.

-Emails can be sent to csci-161@stfx.ca.
-By using this address, both professors and TAs obtain a copy of the email.

 I may need to send email messages to the whole class or to students individually.
 Email will be sent to the StFX email address assigned to students.
 It is the responsibility of the student to read this email on a regular basis.
 You may